The Roots of Performance Disparity in Multilingual Language Models: Intrinsic Modeling Difficulty or Design Choices?: Linguistic Properties

-Syntactic differences rarely cause difficulty in isolation; they interact with tokenization artifacts that inflate sequence length or obscure morphological cues~\citep{arnett-bergen-2025-language}.
-Consequently, syntax-related performance gaps often reflect architectural constraints and English-centric positional heuristics rather than inherent difficulty.
-Models trained on rigid word order can over-rely on positional shortcuts that transfer poorly to free-word-order or case-rich languages, especially when morphology is fragmented~\citep{gulordava2018colorless, ravfogel2021counterfactual}.
+In sum, syntactic differences rarely govern language modelling difficulty when taken in isolation; rather they interact with tokenization artifacts that inflate sequence length or obscure morphological cues~\citep{arnett2025language}.
+Consequently, syntax-related performance gaps often reflect architectural constraints and English-centric positional heuristics rather than inherent modelling difficulty.
 Cognitively-motivated inductive biases, such as relative position encodings and syntactically informed attention, can mitigate these issues~\citep{shaw2018self, dufter2022position, strubell2018linguistically, kuribayashi2024emergent}, but positional design choices matter and multilingual evidence for newer schemes (ALiBi, RoPE) remains mixed~\citep{ravishankar2021positional, press2022alibi, su2024roformer}.

 Overall, syntactic variation shapes cross-linguistic gaps mainly through interactions with morphology, tokenization, and vocabulary size; once normalized, syntax alone explains less of the variance, though it remains important for generalization and cross-lingual transfer.